Kaworu Nagisa: In other media

 After the conclusion of Neon Genesis Evangelions first airing, a self-parody audio track written by Anno called After the End was released.
 On it the series' characters, played by their original voice actors, jokingly discuss and prepare a new ending just before the production schedule deadline, breaking the fourth wall.
-Kaworu appears; when Asuka calls him "homoboy", he tells her, "I wish you wouldn't make statements when you lack evidence for them."
+Kaworu appears; when Asuka calls him "homoboy", he tells her, "I wish you wouldn't make statements when you lack evidence for them".
 Nagisa, along with Eva's other pilots, joins a super sentai-style superhero group named Shin sentai Evangelion.
 In the movie Neon Genesis Evangelion: Death and Rebirth (1997) there are sequences in which four children from the third middle school of the city of Tokyo-2, with their respective instruments, practice a string quartet in the school's auditorium.
 Among them is a violinist who looks like Kaworu; according to what is indicated by the superimposed writings, however, the event would take place eighteen months before his appearance in Tokyo-3.
 From the script, it is clear that, despite the similarity with the protagonists of the series, the four children should still be interpreted as actors in an imaginary sequence.
+Animedia magazine also noted that Kaworu briefly appears in the eyes of the first Rei clone during her death scene.

 He appears in video games dedicated to Neon Genesis Evangelion and is available as a romantic option in Neon Genesis Evangelion: Girlfriend of Steel 2nd, Neon Genesis Evangelion 2, and Neon Genesis Evangelion: Shinji Ikari Raising Project.
-He's also present in Raising Project manga adaptation as an agent sent by Seele at Ritsuko's behest.
+He's also present in the Raising Project manga adaptation as an agent sent by Seele at Ritsuko's behest.
 In the manga Neon Genesis Evangelion: Angelic Days he knows Shinji's father, Gendo, years before the main events without having changed his appearance.
 In the chibi parody series Petit Eva: Evangelion@School Kaworu is president of the school student council particularly popular among the students at his school who tends to protect Shinji, whom he loves.
-In the manga Evangelion – Detective Shinji Ikari, written by Takumi Yoshimura, Ryōji Kaji and Kaworu are portrayed as two private investigators to whom Shinji is forced to turn.
+In the manga Evangelion – Detective Shinji Ikari, written by Takumi Yoshimura, Ryoji Kaji and Kaworu are portrayed as two private investigators to whom Shinji is forced to turn.
 In Neon Genesis Evangelion: Campus Apocalypse, his personality is similar to that of the original series.
 At the beginning of the manga, Kaworu is seen by Shinji near a vending machine running away from the scene of an explosion with Rei Ayanami, with whom he has an unspecified bond.
 Like the original series, he immediately shows great interest in Shinji, making him uncomfortable.
 He is also present in Neon Genesis Evangelion: Legend of the Piko Piko Middle School Students.
 Kaworu is one of the main characters of a pachinko entitled CR Shinseiki Evangelion: Saigo no shisha (ＣＲ新世紀エヴァンゲリオン ～最後のシ者～, "CR Neon Genesis Evangelion: The Last Messenger"), released in Japan in April 2009.
 During the game, Nagisa intervenes during Operation Yashima against Ramiel with his Eva-04.